dandenney/dandenney.com-eleventy/src/blips/what-chat-gpt-4-thinks-for-a-front-end-career.md

 ---
+date: "2023-05-27"
+summary: Testing ChatGPT's knowledge of my career
 title: What ChatGPT 4 "Thinks" for a Front-end Career
-date: "2023-05-27"
+layout: layouts/blip.njk
 tags:
   - blips
-layout: layouts/blip.njk
 ---

 I grabbed this prompt from one of the newsletters I subscribe to and thought I should see what it would do for a front-end engineer.
 I think it's pretty close, though maybe a little dated, which makes sense, given the cutoff date for info.